Procrastination Busters for Our Kids

 The problem is that chores and doing homework are generally boring activities, and the ADHD mind avoids boredom at all costs.
 It’s hard to motivate any kid to stop having fun when their alternative is boredom.
 However, kids with ADHD can have a difficult time shutting off games and putting cherished tasks down.
 This is because Attention Deficit Disorder is more like an attention dysfunction disorder.
 The fun activity has engaged their hyperfocus.
 They are in that faraway Zen place where the activity they are doing is giving them clarity of thought.
 They will have trouble switching gears to something less compelling.

-Many times, ADHD meds can help with this, but since kids can’t always be on those meds, and since some kids don’t respond well to ADHD meds, there are some things we can do to train our children to be functioning adults with ADHD.
+Many times, ADHD medication can help with this, but since kids can’t always be on those meds, and since some kids don’t respond well to ADHD meds, there are some things we can do to train our children to be functioning adults with ADHD.

 Use a timer.
 This will teach children how to manage time, and also show them that the end is in sight.
 I picked up a hedgehog-themed timer that my daughter sets herself.